-Dutch group launch mobile mercy killing teamsFebruary 29th, 2012 by Jan Hennop in Other /
+Dutch group launch mobile mercy killing teamsFebruary 29, 2012 by Jan Hennop in Medicine & Health / Other

 Six specialised teams, each with a doctor, will criss-cross the Netherlands as of Thursday to carry out euthanasia on patients at home whose own doctors refused to do so, a pro-mercy killing group said.

 But the plan by the Right-to-die NL (NVVE) has raised eyebrows by one of the Netherlands' largest lobby groups for doctors, who questioned whether "Life-end clinic" doctors would be able to form a close-enough relationship with a patient to correctly assess if their life should be ended.

 The Netherlands became the first country in the world to legalise euthanasia in April 2002 and yearly some 3,100 mercy killings are carried out, NVVE spokeswoman Walburg de Jong told AFP.

 "From Thursday, the Levenseindekliniek (Life-end clinic) will have mobile teams where people who think they comply to the criteria for euthanasia can register," she said.

 "If they comply, the teams will carry out the euthanasia at patients' homes should their normal doctors be unable or refuse to help them."